8fold/site-joshbruce.com/content/public/finances/building-wealth-paycheck-to-paycheck/_20220415/content.md

 {!! data !!}

+Small-caps are still down, so, still focused on buying the small-cap and extended market funds.

+I did go ahead and make a contribution to my Roth [.Individual Retirement Account](IRA).
+I also put a little extra using the [cash reserves protocol](/finances/budgeting/#spending-cash-reserves).

+I love balance and negation; that wasn’t left-field at all.

+For example, I would like to put Barbara Kruger’s *We have received orders not to move* next to my *Rosie the Riveter* tin poster.
+Two opposing messages.
+The former by a woman and feminist and the latter by a man commissioned by The Department of Defense.

+The negation I’m considering when it comes to finances and investing right now is:

+1. Be fearful when others are greedy and greedy when others are fearful.
+(Warren Buffett)
+2. A foolish consistency is the hobgoblin of little minds.
+(Ralph Waldo Emerson)

+Right now the small-cap index funds are dropping in price; currently down 20 percent from their 52 week high.
+This could be because people are running away from the small-caps to something else; fearful.
+Could be due to splits.
+Companies going to zero.
+All sorts of things.
+The [CNN Fear and Greed Index](https://www.cnn.com/markets/fear-and-greed) shows neutral as of writing with a slight lean toward fear.

+With that said, I’m consistently buying this asset class that’s down; consistently.
+Is this a foolish consistency?
+Am I throwing good money after bad?

+My rationale at moment is that I’m still a decade or three away from wanting to use this money for something else.
+That’s a good time horizon for dividend reinvestment to help out even if the value of the shares stays where they are.

+I’m also still watching the overall balance of the portfolio and I have room to continue buying the cheapest asset.

+Still could be a foolish consistency though.
+Again, I appreciate dichotomy in the world; though it can be frustrating.

 ## Taxes

 Forgot to give the accountant an [IP PIN](https://www.irs.gov/identity-theft-fraud-scams/retrieve-your-ip-pin), so, cutting it a bit close for filing this year.